logo

 Overview

-Phillip K. Dick’s A Scanner Darkly, first published in 1977, is a testament to a time—late ‘60s-early ‘70s—when drug experimentation was a viable alternative to the grown-up world of nine-to-five jobs and suburban family life.
+Phillip K. Dick’s A Scanner Darkly, first published in 1977, is a dystopian novel that is testament to a time—late ‘60s-early ‘70s—when drug experimentation was a viable alternative to the grown-up world of nine-to-five jobs and suburban family life.
 Set in a future Southern California (1994), the novel is dedicated to many of Dick’s friends who didn’t survive the experiment or were left with permanent brain damage.
 Dick’s prolific career includes over 40 novels and several short story collections, notably Do Androids Dream of Electric Sheep?, Minority Report, and The Man in the High Castle.
 He is considered one of the most important 20th century science fiction writers.
 In the 1970s, he began to concern himself with metaphysics and theology, and A Scanner Darkly clearly incorporates both elements.
 In 2006, the novel was adapted into a film by director Richard Linklater.

 Content Warning: This study guide includes discussion of nonconsensual sex, sexual violence, drug use, and mental health conditions related to drug use.
 The author uses the term “dopers” to refer to those with an addiction to Substance D and contrasts this group with “straights,” or those who don't use drugs.
 This study guide reproduces these terms to accurately summarize and analyze the source text.